aammd/Habitat_Filtering/MS/OrgSize2.md

 * __Within-species__: One of the bromeliad species used in the between-species experiment is a broad habitat generalist.
 We conducted a second experiment with this species, testing how local environmental conditions (i.e. shady or exposed) influences community composition, while holding bromeliad species constant.

+In both experiments we expect the amount of environmental signal in different groups to follow the order macroinvertebrates > zooplankton > bacteria.
+We furthermore expected weaker results in the within-species experiment, since the bromeliad species itself is an important source of environmental variation for the organisms which live within.

 ## Methods

 ### Study site and bromeliad species

-We focussed on three species of bromeliads from contrasting habitats; the same taxa as were surveyed in the original observational work.
+We focused on three species of bromeliads from contrasting habitats; the same taxa as were surveyed in the original observational work.
 Each species was collected from a habitat where they are commonly found: _Aechmea nudicaulis_ (full sun habitats), _Vriesea neoglutinosa_ (partial shade), and _Neoregelia